 Scaling laws for magnetic flux, free magnetic energy, and relative magnetic helicity in emerging flux region

-We investigated scaling laws for magnetic quantities in an emerging flux region, which could contribute to studying energetics of an active phenomenon observed in that region, such as a solar flare and coronal mass ejection.
-By performing a series of three-dimensional magnetohydrodynamic simulations with different degrees of field-line twist applied to an emerging flux tube, we obtained a set of emerging flux regions with different magnetic field configurations, and derived power-law relations between magnetic flux, free magnetic energy, and relative magnetic helicity in each of these emerging flux regions.
-Since the magnetic flux could be estimated via a surface integral of the magnetic field observed at a solar surface (photosphere), the scaling laws for the magnetic flux and the free magnetic energy/relative magnetic helicity could give a way to estimate the latter, which usually requires a volume integral of the magnetic field distributed in and above the photosphere.
+We investigated scaling laws for magnetic quantities in an emerging flux region, which could be useful when discussing energetics of an active phenomenon observed in that region, such as a solar flare and coronal mass ejection.
+By performing a series of three-dimensional magnetohydrodynamic simulations with different degrees of field-line twist applied to an emerging flux tube, we obtained a collection of emerging flux regions with different magnetic field configurations.
+Using these emerging flux regions we derived power-law relations between magnetic flux, free magnetic energy, and relative magnetic helicity in each of them.
+Since the magnetic flux is generally obtained via a surface integral of the magnetic field observed at a solar surface (photosphere), the scaling laws could give a way to estimate the other two, which usually requires a volume integral of the magnetic field distributed in and above the photosphere.

 Reference